jesgundy/bedrock/README.md

 ## Seriously?
 Another boilerplate?

-Yup.
 It's not for you, it's for me.
 I'm just sharing it because... well, because that's how we move the web forward.

 ## Why Codekit?